Bira/octopus-carnival/_drafts/lphr-scene-15.md

 we have a capital-P part in a Hell's Rebels book that has one single linear goal, that's a significant quest.
 If we have something that's labeled as a Mission, usually in the middle part of a book, that's also a significant quest.
-So, for example, the Aria Park Riot was one such quest, then we had thew various missions I played, and then the capstone delve was another quest.
+So, for example, the Aria Park Riot was one such quest, then we had the various missions I played, and then the capstone delve was another quest.

 Additionally, every time the book specifically calls out a story-based XP award